-One of the main reasons the majority of nonhuman animals may experience more suffering than wellbeing in nature has to do with the fact that many more animals are born than can survive.
-This has not merely happened to be the case by chance.
-There are reasons for high mortality rates that are deeply rooted in the very way evolutionary processes occur.
+One of the main reasons the majority of nonhuman animals may experience more suffering than happiness in nature is that many more animals are born than can survive.
+The reasons behind these high mortality rates are rooted in the function of evolutionary processes and natural selection.

-Not all genetic information is equally likely to be transmitted.
-The more certain genetic information “promotes” itself to be transmitted, the more likely it is to be transmitted.2 That is, if a certain set of genetic information makes the beings who have it fitter to transmit it, then there will be a greater chance that future beings will have that genetic information.
-If genetic information makes the beings who have it unable to transmit that information, then there will be no living beings who inherit it.
+An animal’s inclusive fitness is the animal’s success in having their genes passed on to future animals (by them or by close relatives).
+But not all genetic information is equally likely to be transmitted.
+Generally, the more beneficial a gene is to an individual’s inclusive fitness, the more likely it is to be passed on.3 This is not always the case, since individual circumstances and chance are involved in whether or not an individual survives to be able to pass on their set of genes.
+But this is essentially what happens in natural selection and evolution.
+If a certain set of genetic information makes the animals who have it fitter to transmit it, then there will be a greater chance that future animals will have that genetic information.
+If, on the other hand, genetic information makes the animals who have it unable to transmit that information, then there will be no living beings who inherit it.

-We must also note that happiness and suffering are not perfectly adjusted to their original cause.
-In natural history, those features determined by genetic inheritance are selected simply when they work well enough to make a difference for genetic transmission.
+We must also note that while happiness and suffering exist because they can increase fitness, they are not perfectly adjusted to maximize it.
+In natural history, features determined by genetic inheritance are selected simply when they work well enough to make a difference for genetic transmission.
 It is not necessary for them to work perfectly.
 So, conscious individuals have positive and negative experiences even if they themselves will never reproduce or contribute in other ways to the transmission of their genetic information (that is, helping other individuals with shared genes to reproduce).
-Because of the way population dynamics works, the balance between positive and negative experiences may be negative for the majority of conscious animals who are ever born.

 Catania, A. C. & Harnad, S. (eds.)
 (1988) The selection of behavior, Cambridge: Cambridge University Press.